Camps in Finland and Estonia

 How to apply to a camp?

-If you are interested to participate, please contact your local Rotary Club or the Camp Coordinator of your country.
-If you do not know how to make these contacts, send an email to us and we let you know who is your Coordinator and how to contact her/him.
+If you are interested in participating, please contact your local Rotary Club or the Camp Coordinator of your country.
+If you do not know how to make these contacts, please send an email to us and we will let you know who is your Coordinator and how to contact them.

 Your local Coordinator will tell you how to apply and where to send the application.
-Each country has its own way to select the participants.
+Each country has its own way of selecting the participants.

-We in Finnish-Estonian Multidistrict wish you warmly welcome to Finland/Estonia and to our camps.
+We in the Finnish-Estonian Multidistrict wish you warmly welcome to Finland/Estonia and to our camps.

-Here are videos that show examples of our camps.
+Here are videos that show examples of some of our camps from previous years.
 Enjoy !